Pi Delta Psi: Death of Michael Deng

-The Pi Delta Psi fraternity was the only defendant that had a jury trial.
-After a 7-day trial, a jury convicted the fraternity of aggravated assault, involuntary manslaughter, hazing, hindering apprehension and conspiracy.
-The jury found the fraternity not guilty of the most serious crimes: third-degree murder and voluntary manslaughter.
-At sentencing, Monroe County President Judge Margherita Patti-Worthington imposed a $112,500 fine and banned the fraternity from operating in the state for ten years, with an additional 10 years’ probation.
-The Pennsylvania Superior Court upheld the fine and probation, but ruled that the lower court did not have the authority to bar the fraternity from operating throughout Pennsylvania.
-The Supreme Court of Pennsylvania declined to hear the matter further, so the Superior Court ruling stands.
+After a seven-day trial, a jury convicted Pi Delta Psi of aggravated assault, involuntary manslaughter, hazing, hindering apprehension, and conspiracy.
+Judge Margherita Patti-Worthington imposed a $112,500 fine and banned the fraternity from operating in Pennsylvania for ten years, with an additional ten years’ probation.
+The Superior Court of Pennsylvania upheld the fine and probation, but ruled that the lower court did not have the authority to bar the fraternity from operating throughout Pennsylvania.